 Laboratory experience accompanying BIO 346.

-Corequisites: Registration in BIO 346 is required.
+Corequisites: Concurrent registration in BIO 346 is required.
 Offered: Fall, even # years.
+Special Notes: This course carries cross credit in psychological sciences.

 Prerequisites: Acceptance into the nursing program or Consent of instructor.
-Corequisites: NUR 202 or BIO349.
+Corequisites: Concurrent registration in NUR 202 and NUR 302.
 Offered: Spring.

 BIO 354 • Cell Biology 3 Credits

 The molecular organization and function of cells and their organelles.
-Understanding how cell biology information is obtained experimentally.
+Exploration of how cell biology information is obtained experimentally.

 BIO 355 • Cell Biology Lab 1 Credit